MerkulovDaniil/optim/docs/exercises/automatic_differentiation.md

 1. In the following code for the gradient descent for linear regression change the manual gradient computation to the PyTorch/jax autograd way.
 Compare those two approaches in time.

-	In order to do this, set the tolerance rate for the function value $\varepsilon = 10^{-9}$.
+	In order to do this, set the tolerance rate for the function value $$\varepsilon = 10^{-9}$$.
 Compare the total time required to achieve the specified value of the function for analytical and automatic differentiation.
 Perform measurements for different values of $$n$$ from `np.logspace(1,4)`.

 	For each $$n$$ value carry out at least 3 runs.